 How Much Does the Yoga Mat Cost?

-The retail price of the Manduka Black Mat PRO yoga mat has gone up it is currently for retail at $120 (and up to $140 if you select a specialty model or pattern).
+The retail price of the Manduka Black Mat PRO yoga mat has varies depending on which exact mat you buy.
+For example if you select a specialty model or pattern it may cost more.
 The yoga mat remains under a 5-star Review on the Manduka Website based on nearly 900 reviews.
-Back in 2012 the mat cost $94.
+Back in 2012 the mat cost just under $100.
 I know the price can be a bit of sticker shock.

 I’m a frugal person and talk about tactics to save money on my blog.
 However, I also believe in buying high-quality items that will last, especially when it comes to items I know I will use frequently and for a long time.
 If you decide to purchase the mat and want to ease the burden fo the price, consider budgeting for the mat over a few months time.